 • The difference between HO-8 and HO-3 insurance policy types is the way in which perils are covered.
 In an HO-8 policy, there is only coverage for 10 named perils, while an HO-3 policy provides coverage for all perils except listed exclusions.
 An HO-8 policy also covers claims on the dwelling and personal property on an actual cash value basis, whereas an HO-3 typically covers the dwelling and other structures with replacement cost coverage while personal property has the option to be covered on either a replacement cost or actual cash value basis.

 • The type of home insurance you need for a historical home will likely depend on where it is located and the type of coverage you desire.
 If your home is historical and listed in the National Register of Historic Places, an HO-8 policy may be the best type of policy to provide adequate coverage.
-By speaking with a licensed insurance agent and gathering quotes from a few companies, you can compare options to find the best policy for your needs.
+By speaking with a licensed insurance agent and gathering quotes from a few companies, you may be able to compare options to find the best policy for your needs.